An ever growing number of devices is added to the things on the internet (IOT).

 It may take a while for a new domain name entry to propagate over the internet.
 So the next steps might fail initially if they are executed too soon.
 Simply wait a bit and try again.

 We're going to use a free SSL certificate from Let's Encrypt.
-These certificates are only valid for 90 days.
+These certificates are free, but only valid for 90 days.
 Fortunately renewal of the certificates can be fully automated using their certbot software.

 Unfortunately certbot is not included in the Debian Jessie's repository.